ambientsprotocol/ambc/README.md

 The compiler is very simple, and has only two primary steps:

-1. Compile source code from your desired language (currently JavaScript) to Ambient ASCII syntax
-2. Parse ASCII syntax and output a JSON directed-acyclic-graph (DAG) AST.

-The code in this repository deals _only_ with step 2 above, and relies on external dependencies like `js2amp` for step 1.

 #### Step 1: Source code -> Ambients syntax

+Compile source code from JavaScript (other languages TBD) to Ambient ASCII syntax.
+For example:

 ```JavaScript
 () => "hello"